Edwardian rosewood desk - writing table - Sheraton Revival

 Description

 Luxury antique furniture and accessories can be an excellent idea for decorating our interiors.
 There is currently a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
-It is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
+It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
+Everything was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

 Attributes / Details